hungcq/knowledge-repo/blockchain/the-basics-of-bitcoins-and-blockchains.md

 - Author's promise:
   - Be unbiased
   - Use analogy but not excessively
-- Lots of graphs, diagrams & illustrations
+- Lots of graphs, diagrams & illustrations: well-used & aid understanding
+- Well-structured chapters
+- Important distinctions clearly highlighted

 ## Terms
 - Public/permissionless (vs private/permissioned) blockchain: list of transactions can be written by anyone